 On a Starter and Growth plan, shops are charged for usage as they reach their billing threshold.
 Each billing threshold charge will be accompanied by a carrier fee charge for the fees related to that billing threshold.
 You can learn more about this process here.

 On the Professional or Enterprise plans, shops are charged the total of their usage activity plus related carrier fees and recurring fees on a monthly basis.

-Below the Invoice Breakdown, you'll see a Charge Breakdown section.
-Within this section, you can download a CSV of your billing and view your usage by date or by a Charge Type view.
+From within a specific invoice, you can view the service period, status, summary of that month's spend, and see your usage compared to the prior month.
+The invoice page also allows you to view your usage by date or by a Charge Type view.
 Below, we break down both of these view types.

 - By Date view allows your brand to view your usage on specific dates, on a day-by-day basis.
 For a more granular understanding of how you are billed each day, you can expand each date to see usage based on campaigns, automations, keywords, opt-ins, message type (i.e. SMS vs. MMS), and country.